-Tourism is an activity that occurs when internationally, people cross borders for leisure or business and stay at least 24 hours but less than one year (Mill and Morrison, 1998).
-Definition of the WTO (World Tourism Organisation) on tourism now become one of the most widely accepted worldwide.
+Tourism is an activity that occurs when internationally, people cross borders for leisure or business and stay at least 24 h but less than 1 year (Mill and Morrison, 1998).
+Definition of the World Tourism Organization (WTO) on tourism now become one of the most widely accepted worldwide.
 Chadwick (1994) defines tourism as an activity of people outside environment by a certain period and the main travel destinations in addition to education or gain experience by paying an activity in the place visited.